Dr Gigliola Sulis

 - Location: 1.41 Michael Sadler Building

-My main research interests are: multilingual literature (from its theoretical underpinnings to the poetics and ideology of individual authors, especially in relation to the modern novel); regional literatures (esp. from the main islands, Sicily and Sardinia); cultural and artistic representations of Italian polycentrism and of the tension between local and national dimension (esp. from a postcolonial critical perspective).
+My main research interests are: multilingual literature (from its theoretical underpinnings to the poetics and ideology of individual authors, especially in relation to the modern novel); regional literatures (esp. from the main islands, Sicily and Sardinia); cultural and artistic representations of Italian regionalism and polycentrism and of the tension between local and national dimension (including at transnational level and from a postcolonial critical perspective); Italian women writing; crime fiction.

 My research approach integrates stylistics, narratology, and problems of identity raised by multicultural diversity.